hackbinghamton/WebDevelopmentWorkshop/GitHub Pages, Domain Names, and Jekyll/README.md

-# Hosting a Website on Github Pages
+# Hosting a Website on GitHub Pages
 ## Overview
 * Introduction
  * What is GitHub Pages?